-We would like to thank the faculty & staff members across the university who have supported Honors by teaching courses, sponsoring student projects, mentoring and nominating award applicants, and serving on committees.
+We would like to thank the faculty & staff members across the university who have supported Honors by teaching courses, sponsoring student projects, mentoring and nominating award applicants, and serving on committees for review prep cycles.
 Our students and our program could not be successful without your support!